-Instagram Stars Are Posting Fake Sponsored Content
+Rising Instagram Stars Are Posting Fake Sponsored Content

-Tapping through Palak Joshi’s Instagram Stories recently, you might have come across a photo that looked like standard sponsored content: A shiny white box emblazoned with the red logo for the Chinese phone manufacturer OnePlus and the number “6,” shot from above on a concrete background.
+Tapping through Palak Joshi’s Instagram Stories recently, you might have come across a photo that looked like standard sponsored content: a shiny white box emblazoned with the red logo for the Chinese phone manufacturer OnePlus and the number six, shot from above on a concrete background.
 It featured the branded hashtag tied to the phone’s launch, and tagged OnePlus’s Instagram handle.
-And it looked similar to posts from the company itself announcing the launch of its new android phone.
+And it looked similar to posts from the company itself announcing the launch of its new Android phone.
 Joshi’s post, however, wasn’t an ad.
 “It looked sponsored, but it’s not,” she said.
 Her followers are none the wiser.
 “They just assume everything is sponsored when it really isn’t,” she said.
 And she wants it that way.

 A decade ago, shilling products to your fans may have been seen as selling out.
-Now, it’s a sign of success.
-“People know how much influencers charge now, and that payday is nothing to shake a stick at,” said Alyssa Vingan Klein, editor in chief of Fashionista, a fashion news website.
+Now it’s a sign of success.
+“People know how much influencers charge now, and that payday is nothing to shake a stick at,” said Alyssa Vingan Klein, the editor in chief of Fashionista, a fashion-news website.
 “If someone who is 20 years old watching YouTube or Instagram sees these people traveling with brands, promoting brands, I don’t see why they wouldn’t do everything they could to get in on that.”

-But transitioning from an average Instagram or YouTube user to a professional “influencer” —that is, someone who leverages a social-media following to influence others and make money—is not easy.
-After archiving old photos, redefining your aesthetic, and growing your follower base to at least quadruple digits, you’ll want to approach brands.
-But the hardest deal to land is your first, say several influencers; companies want to see your promotional abilities and past campaign work.
-So many have adopted a new strategy: Fake it till you make it.
+But transitioning from an average Instagram or YouTube user to a professional “influencer”—that is, someone who leverages a social-media following to influence others and make money—is not easy.
+After archiving old photos, redefining your aesthetic, and growing your follower base to at least the quadruple digits, you’ll want to approach brands.
+But the hardest deal to land is your first, several influencers say; companies want to see your promotional abilities and past campaign work.
+So many have adopted a new strategy: Fake it until you make it.

 Read: How hackers are stealing high-profile Instagram accounts

-When a local amusement park paid several bloggers to attend the venue and post about their experience there, Joshi, a fashion and lifestyle influencer, went on her own dime and posted promotional posts as if she was part of the bigger influencer campaign.
+When a local amusement park paid several bloggers to attend the venue and post about their experience there, Joshi, a fashion and lifestyle influencer, went on her own dime and posted promotional posts as if she were part of the bigger influencer campaign.

-Taylor Evans took the fake sponcon game one step further, once faking the entire purpose of a trip to Miami.
+Taylor Evans took the fake-“sponcon” game one step further, once faking the entire purpose of a trip to Miami.
 Technically, she was just there on vacation, paying her own way for everything, but on Instagram she positioned it as an exclusive press trip.
-“I took a lot of pics at restaurants and posted, thanks so much XYZ restaurant for the hospitality!” she said.
-“You say it in a way that people could interpret it as you having an established relationship with that brand ...
-The hope is that it’s perceived in a way that looks like there’s a reason you’re in a different city and state, not just enjoying a weekend vacation.”
+“I took a lot of pics at restaurants and posted ‘Thanks so much XYZ restaurant for the hospitality!’” she said.
+“You say it in a way that people could interpret it as you having an established relationship with that brand … The hope is that it’s perceived in a way that looks like there’s a reason you’re in a different city and state, not just enjoying a weekend vacation.”

 a five year old model keeps commenting on my band's fake sponsored posts. welcome 2 the Internet— Justine Dorsey (@justinedorsey) January 23, 2017

-Jason Wong, founder of the false-eyelash company Doux Lashes, said he’s surprised at the levels aspiring influencers have gone to promote his brand for free.
+Jason Wong, the founder of the false-eyelash company Doux Lashes, said he’s surprised at the levels to which aspiring influencers have gone to promote his brand for free.
 “Normally influencers did one post for one product,” he said.
-Now, “we’ve seen influencers do two to three posts for one product.
+Now “we’ve seen influencers do two to three posts for one product.
 They want to have a continuous stream of content to make it seem like it’s sponsored.”

 Monica Ahanonu, an illustrator and Instagram influencer with nearly 12,000 followers, said that fake ads have become so common that she’s not even sure who is sponsored and who is pretending.
 While the Federal Trade Commission recently ruled that paid advertisements must be disclosed, influencers regularly flout those guidelines.
-And there are no rules against people who aren’t paid captioning their photos to make it sound like a paid disclosure.
+And there are no rules against people who aren’t paid captioning their photos to make them sound like paid disclosures.
 Ahanonu herself posted an Instagram recently featuring custom artwork promoting a Chanel cosmetics kit.
 She didn’t receive payment or any product in exchange, but her post would look right at home among other Chanel ads.

 For the average consumer, things become blurry quickly.
 Many fashion influencers tag the brands they’re using in photos, whether the clothes were purchased, given to them for free, or are part of an ad campaign.
-Lifestyle blogging is all about seamlessly monetizing your good taste and consumer choices—which means it can be near impossible for laypeople to tell if an influencer genuinely loves a product, is being paid to talk about it, or just wants to be paid to talk about it.
+Lifestyle blogging is all about seamlessly monetizing your good taste and consumer choices, which means it can be near-impossible for laypeople to tell if an influencer genuinely loves a product, is being paid to talk about it, or just wants to be paid to talk about it.

 “In the influencer world, it’s street cred,” said Brian Phanthao, a 19-year-old lifestyle influencer in San Diego who sees fake ads all over Instagram.
 “The more sponsors you have, the more credibility you have.”